-The Eyelash Grass Installation was installed in two galleries in "A Dark Rock Surged Upon" curated by Faheem Haider at Garner Arts Center in New York in June 2017 and continues to exist as a living changing piece that I document in my studio.
+Eyelash Grass was installed as part of "A Dark Rock Surged Upon" curated by Faheem Haider at Garner Arts Center in New York in June 2017.
+The public was allowed a rare primary experience with the tank and to view the changes during the time the exhibition was installed.

 Also pictured: "Panic Room: A Safe Space for Reflection on the Value of Black Lives" by Tiffany Smith.